a-ferraris/wtdRpackage/README.md

 ## Timeline
 1. **Nov 25–29:** Define project scope and objectives
 2. **Nov 28-Dec 8):** Develop WTD Functions
-3. **Dec 6–8):** Perform comprehensive testing of both functions with datasets, ensuring accuracy and performance.
+3. **Dec 6–8):** Perform comprehensive testing of both functions with datasets, ensuring accuracy and performance
 5. **Dec 9–10:** Complete documentation and presentation preparation, including usage examples
 6. **Dec 16–Jan:** Finalize the package and prepare a user manual based on peer reviews and feedback, and plan for deployment